anantjain06/audio-to-text-conversion/backend/readme.md

 3. For Intent Detection going with `facebook/bart-large-mnli` model, with static labelings.
 4. For Topic Distribution, used same model as Intent Detection.
 5. For Generating MoM points used the same model as summarization but the task is `text-generation`.

+# Script Conversation
+tts.py - This file helps to create audio file using the script conversation.
+Use `test-audio-1.wav` this file for testing purpose.